raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

             raise e
 ```

 This snippet tries to calculate the features in your images, but instead of crashing when it hits a `cv2.error` it will skip and try again.
-Because the landscape and lighting are always changing below the ISS, the problem will often fix itself in the next images - but this is unfortunately not absolutely guaranteed.
-For this reason, the snippet counts the number of errors encountered, and re-raise the `cv2.error` if more than 4 errors are encountered in a row.
+Because the landscape and lighting are always changing below the ISS, the problem will often fix itself in the next iteration - but this is unfortunately not absolutely guaranteed.
+For this reason, the snippet counts the number of errors encountered and re-raises the `cv2.error` if more than 4 errors are encountered in a row.
 Should this happen, Astro Pi Mission Control will do their best to re-run your code in better conditions.

 --- /collapse ---